Download the PHP package evo/debug without Composer

 for debug_dump()

-The prefer way to instal is to include it in you composer.json file as this project depends on another one of my projects named Pattern.
-So if you just download it directly it wont have that dependancy unless you run the composer file included in the project.
+The prefer way to install is to include it in you composer.json file as this project depends on another one of my projects named Pattern.
+So if you just download it directly it won't have that dependency unless you run the composer file included in the project.

 Release Notes